davebirr/Fabrikam-Project/workshops/cs-agent-a-thon/challenges/01-beginner/hints.md

 - `General` - General questions
 - `Complaint` - Customer complaints

-**Hint**: Include this list in your system prompt so the agent knows the exact values!
+**Hint**: Include this list in your instructions so the agent knows the exact values!

 ---